 Tracy R. Miller, who resides in Mount Joy, Pennsylvania, graduated from Lower Dauphin High School in Hummelstown, Pennsylvania in 1980, and from Shippensburg University in 1984 with her Bachelor of Science degree in Criminal Justice.
 Subsequently, she entered military active duty as a U.S. Army Officer where she spent the next eight years.
 Upon exiting the military in 1992, she began her career in banking a few years later.
-She is currently the branch manager with Fulton Bank in Elizabethtown, Pennsylvania and serves on the board of a homeless shelter, Elizabethtown Community Housing and Outreach Services (ECHOS).
-She is a member of the Elizabethtown Rotary, Marietta Area Business Association (MABA), Town and Country Garden Club of Lancaster and the Mount Joy Church of God in Mount Joy, Pennsylvania.
+She retired from Fulton Bank in Elizabethtown, Pennsylvania in 2023 and supports the local homeless shelter (ECHOS), is on the Auction Committee for Mount Calvary Christian School (MCCS), and plans to participate in mission trips with Friends In Action, Intl.
+She is a member of the Elizabethtown Rotary, and the Mount Joy Church of God in Mount Joy, Pennsylvania.

 Hannah R. Suhr, who resides in Harrisburg, Pennsylvania, graduated from Central Dauphin High School in 2003, received her Bachelor of Science Degree in Communications Media from Indiana University of Pennsylvania in 2006 and her Juris Doctor Degree from the Penn State Dickinson School of Law in 2011.
-She is an Attorney with a Christian law firm and practices in Central Pennsylvania.
+She is an Attorney in Central Pennsylvania.
 Hannah is a Coordinator for the Pennsylvania Wills for Heroes program.
-In 2015, Hannah received the Pennsylvania Bar Foundation Pro Bono Award for her service to the Wills for Heroes Program.
+Hannah received the Pennsylvania Bar Foundation Pro Bono Award for her service to the Wills for Heroes Program in 2015, the Pennsylvania Bar Association President's Award in 2021, and the Verdina Y. Showell Award in 2022.
 She is a member of the Mt.
 Laurel Church of God in Harrisburg.